5.3. 2024-01-25 Comparison of performance between using scipy.integrate.ode versus ivp interface¶

 4th order method for error estimation by Dormand & Prince).

-method from the scipy.integrate.ode
+Besides, dopri5 method from the scipy.integrate.ode package is actually

 a wrapper over Fortran implementation, so it is not purely native.